-Figure 93 shows the main page of the ADC system.
+Figure 13-2 shows the main page of the ADC system.
 This will be the page that will display all the necessary information while harvesting.
-The follow are short description of what each part of the page means or represents.
+The following are short descriptions of what each part of the page means or represents.